Anti-Doping Rules - Prohibited Association With Suspended Athletes

 The following are the restrictions placed on Suspended Athletes as per WADA:

-1) A Suspended Athlete cannot train, coach, or be present at an official CPU facility with other CPU registrants (members) in good standing.
+1) A Suspended Registrant cannot train, coach, or be present at an official CPU facility with other CPU registrants in good standing.

 Here is that article in full:

 Prohibited Association by an Athlete or Other Person

 2.10.1 Association by an Athlete or other Person subject to the authority of an Anti-Doping Organization in a professional or sport-related capacity with any Athlete Support Person who:

 2.10.1 If subject to the authority of an Anti-Doping Organization, is serving a period of Ineligibility; or

 22.214.171.124 If not subject to the authority of an Anti-Doping Organization, and where Ineligibility has not been addressed in a Results Management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code compliant rules had been applicable to such Person.
 The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or

 126.96.36.199 Is serving as a front or intermediary for an individual described in Article 188.8.131.52 or 184.108.40.206.

 2.10.2 To establish a violation of Article 2.10, an Anti-Doping Organization must establish that the Athlete or other Person knew of the Athlete Support Person’s disqualifying status.